jotak/mipod/javascript/README.md

     It's very similar to the REST server.
 Run:
   * *node mipod-ws.js*

   And the server will listen on default port (80) for websocket events.
 Options are the same than for the REST server, only **--prefix** will differ a bit since it won't prefix the REST resource obviously, but the websocket word event.
-Also, its default value is just empty (no prefix).

 3. Node module inclusion
   You can download sources from github, or use npm (https://www.npmjs.org/package/mipod - note that only javascript is packaged with NPM, you wouldn't have access to typescript code this way).
 Since mipod is written in [typescript](http://www.typescriptlang.org/), you may want to benefit from this and import it in your own typescript code: